 |5||Once the agreement is signed and returned to the lender, the facility will be live and you will be free to start drawing down funds as needed.|

 Each lender will use their own assessments and criteria to make a decision on your invoice finance application.
 We will cover the basic criteria points that are associated with taking out a facility.
+If you’re unsure what some of the below means, try reading our invoice finance jargon buster.

 We will fund businesses with an annual turnover of £30,000 or more per annum for invoice factoring products.
 Invoice discounting facilities will usually require a turnover of at least £250,000.